danieleteti/delphimvcframework/README.md

 - ⚡New!
 Added partitioning for `TMVCActiveRecord descendants` (more info ASAP)

-- ⚡Improved!
+- ✅ Improved!
 After a big refactoring (*"I love to delete code" -- cit.
 Daniele Teti*), support a new SQLGenerator is just 2 (two) methods away!
 Just as example, this is the current version of `TMVCSQLGeneratorPostgreSQL`

     ```delphi
     type